CORCAN Products and services

 Manufacturing

 Most of CORCAN's manufacturing shops successfully generate high volumes of quality-manufactured goods while providing offenders with meaningful employment opportunities and training.
-They have the capabilities to design and fabricate a wide range of custom products, and the computer numerical control (CNC) machining allows for precision-cut and shaping with accuracy for any project.
-The use of commercial powder coat paint lines allow for high quality finishing and surface treatments to enhance the appearance durability of the metal products.
+The manufacturing shops have the capabilities to design and fabricate a wide range of custom products, and the computer numerical control (CNC) machining allows for precision-cut and shaping with accuracy for any project.
+The use of commercial powder coat paint lines allows for high quality finishing and surface treatments to enhance the appearance durability of the metal products.
 They manufacture a wide range of standard products, such as:

 CORCAN can also provide custom solutions to suit the specialized needs or preferences of our clients.
 The National Engineering and Technical Support Center (NETSC) uses the latest AutoCAD and related design software to react quickly to any requirement, providing drawings and three dimensional renditions for clients.
 CORCAN also provides clients with floor plan layouts and other design, drawing, or architectural services.
 For more information on additional internal services such as the NETSC and National Warehouse and Distribution Centre, visit the About CORCAN page.